bryan1983/laravel-admin/docs/config.md

 ```
 You can change your App name updating the `appName` option<br />
 You can modify where the user is taken after the successful login with the `'afterLoginRoute'` option. <br />
-You can also set `viewErrors` to true to have a partial with the errors display for every page. <br />
 You can also set `routePrefix` to change the prefix of the panel routes for something like `admin`. <br />